Come on Baby, Light my Fallas

 The most noise is created at the hands of the specialist pyrotechnicians who produce the mascletas.
 In a nutshell, the mascleta is an explosion of co-ordinated firecrackers and fireworks.
 The sound is as important as the sight of thousands of little firecrackers going up in smoke.
 The noise can be well over 100 decibels and you can see the windows shaking in nearby buildings.
 You can watch the Valencia mascletas live on Canal Nou local television station at 2pm if you don't want to burst your eardrums.
 We did warn you they were noisy in Valencia, didn't we?

-After five days of fiery fiestas, the fun comes to an end when the fallas are set on fire on St Joseph's Day at around midnight.
+After five days of fiery fiestas, the fun comes to an end when the fallas are set on fire as a tribute to St Joseph.
+So on St Joseph's Day, the party comes to an end.
 The huge bonfires are known as the crema or burning.
 The fire brigade is standing guard to hose down the neighbouring buildings and make sure nothing else catches fire.

 The bars and restaurants are packed so if you want a seat you will need to arrive early.
 This is a long night so it could be wise to enjoy a meal or some tapas to keep energy levels up until the crema begins.
 The fiesta is often accompanied by giant paellas being cooked on open fires in each neighbourhood or district.